daattali/beautiful-jekyll/_posts/2024-07-01-single-vector-element-standardization.md

 # Standardization by string distance

-The most straight forward way to standardize a character vector is use string distance.
+The most straight forward way to standardize a character vector is to use string distance.
 String distance is a measure of how different two strings are.
 The method I tend to use is [Jaro–Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) distance.
 The distance returned is normalized so that a score of 0